MariaPadilha32/p1.teacherana/README.md

 ## Features

   In this dynamic website project, we introduce you to Teacher Ana, an educator with over a decade of teaching experience.
 The website is designed to uplift fellow teachers by offering proven strategies to enhance their careers while minimizing their workload.
-The following is a more detailed information o each page:
+The following is a more detailed information of each page:

 - Main page: On the first page, you'll first learn how Teacher Ana can help you improve your business, followed by a concise introduction to who is Ana.
 The page also features heartfelt testimonials from teachers who have been mentored by her, giving you a glimpse into the positive impact she has on fellow educators.
 - About Me: The second page provides a more in-depth insight into the identity of Teacher Ana, her motivations for innovating her teaching methods, and the reasons for creating the VHS method.